camerondurham/camerondurham.github.io/content/projects/ch.md

 +++
 title = "ch"
-description = "Docker config and shell manager for using (or misusing) containers as dev environments" weight = 1
+description = "Docker config and shell manager for using containers as ad-hoc dev environments" weight = 1

 [extra]